A Savory Breakfast Dream Come True!

 It’s quick prep time and hands off cooking makes this a breakfast dream come true!

 Sprinkle with lots of freshly grated Parmigiano Reggiano, fresh herbs (thyme, chives, and/or tarragon!), and a touch of flaky sea salt.
 You will serve this again and again!
+For more easy brunch recipes, try my smoked salmon breakfast tacos, eggs florentine with spinach, or this smoked salmon Dutch baby next!

 Ingredients for Savory Dutch Baby

-What is a dutch baby?
+What exactly is a dutch baby?
 Also sometimes called a German pancake, dutch baby pancakes are kind of a cross between a pancake and a popover.
 They’re light, airy, and puff up over the sides of the skillet as they bake.
 The edges become crisp, while the center is eggy and tender.

-If you are a fan of savory breakfast or brunch, this herbed Parmesan dutch baby is for you!
+If you are a fan of savory breakfast or brunch, this Parmesan dutch baby is for you!
 Here’s what you’ll need:

-- Kosher salt
+- Kosher salt and black pepper, to season everything.

 - Whole milk